-Action Action description Roles Coordination point or nominated respondent Milestone date in implementation plan Amended completion date (if applicable) Status Context for ratings representatives from existing Aboriginal and Torres Strait Islander AHMAC subcommittees, as appropriate. • Action 11 provides further information on the requirements for the Terms of Reference.
-A key role of Gayaa Dhuwi Aboriginal and Torres Strait Strategy, anticipated to be strategy provides recomme investment to reduce the d disproportionate impact of Torres Strait Islander indivi communities.
-The Australian Governmen Gayaa Dhuwi's ongoing lea through its investment in th Torres Strait Islander Crisis package.
-This investment a of a comprehensive implen once finalised, and implem initiatives identified in the iv Governments will renew the National Mental Health Policy.
-This review will begin in 2018 and be completed during the life of the Fifth Plan.
-It will be completed with sufficient time to inform development of any future National Mental Health and Suicide Prevention Plans under the strategy.
+Roles Coordination point or nominated respondent Milestone date in implementation plan Amended completion date (if applicable) Status Context for ratings Action iv: Governments will renew the National Mental Health Po Fifth Plan.
+It will be completed with sufficient time to inform deve under the strategy.
 MHPC will undertake a review of the Policy.
 Secretariat support provided by the Commonwealth.
 The Expert Advisory Group will provide advice to MHPC on renewal of the National Mental Health Policy.
-AHMAC (progress reported by the MHPC) Commence January 2018, completed December 2020 Early 2021 Closed The National Mental Health released through the 2021- Australian Government's re The National Mental Health Agreement, executed in Ma intention of the Australian territories to work in partne health of all Australians.
-[N agreed in-principle by Natio 31 December 2021].
-Measurir ng and reporting on change v Governments will request the National Mental Health Commission (NMHC) delivers an annual report, for presentation to Health Ministers, on the implementation progress of the Fifth Plan and performance against identified indicators once the baselines have been established.
-These indicators will be disaggregated by Aboriginal and Torres Strait Islander status where possible.
-The Commonwealth will negotiate this activity with NMHC.
+AHMAC (progress reported by the MHPC) Commence January 2018, completed December 2020 Early 2021 Closed The National Mental Health and Suicide Prevention Plan released through the 2021-22 Budget outlines the Australian Government's reform commitment.
+The National Mental Health and Suicide Prevention Agreement, executed in March 2022, sets out the shared intention of the Australian Government and states and territories to work in partnership to improve the mental health of all Australians.
+[Note: the agreement was only agreed in-principle by National Cabinet as at 31 December 2021].
+Measuring and reporting on change Action v: Governments will request the National Mental Health Co to Health Ministers, on the implementation progress of the Fifth F have been established.
+These indicators will be disaggregated by Plan and performand ce against identified indicators once the The Commonwealth will negotiate this activity with NMHC.
 The NMHC will consult with jurisdictions on agreed data and reporting processes.
 The Commonwealth will contribute Commonwealth data and information to the NMHC to facilitate the NMHC monitoring and reporting role.
-States and territories to participate in consultations with NMHC and agree to MHPC Negotiations commence January 2018 and implementation will be ongoing 2023 Progressing through business-as-usual activities The current report is the fir Performance indicators wil through other reforms and Reporting from 2022 onwa of the new National Menta Agreement.
+States and territories to participate in consultations with NMHC and agree to contribute data and information to the NMHC to facilitate the NMHC to fulfil the agreed monitoring and reporting role.
+MHISSC to work with NMHC to identify data sources and indicator specifications for agreed indicators, and to advise on processes for coordinating data submissions to the agreed reporting authority (NMHC) where data are available.
+MHPC Negotiations commence January 2018 and implementation will be ongoing 2023 Progressing through business- as-usual activities The current report is the final report under the Fifth Plan.
+Performance indicators will continue to be reported through other reforms and business-as-usual activities.
+Reporting from 2022 onwards will be undertaken as part of the new National Mental Health and Suicide Prevention Agreement.